Brownies and Bars Desserts Holiday Food Recipes St. Patrick's Day

 • Place chocolate chips, butter, and beer into a microwave-safe bowl and microwave until for 30 seconds.
 Stir well and microwave for 30 seconds more.
 Repeat until smooth.

-• Add powdered sugar and whisk until smooth.
+• Add powdered sugar and whisk until smooth, and fully combined.

 • Pour ganache over brownies and spread into an even layer.
 Chill to set.